 Lessizmo

-Aspects of System Design
+System Design Review Checklist

 User Interface

 Are there any changes to the user interface?
-This includes, but is not limited to:

 External Interface